mh97m/Encryptor-Decryptor-Files-Python/README.md

 This Code Encrypt and Decrypte files of directory that you gave for several times.

-Key is generate when run encrypt files and stored in key.txt in the same directory of the python file.
+Keys are generate when run encrypt files and stored in key.txt in the same directory of the python file.

 ## Performance